ONSdigital/gptables/docs/getting_started/tutorial.md

 penguins_table = gpt.GPTable(table = penguins_data, **kwargs)
 ```

-Each `GPTable` should be associated to a sheet name using a dictionary:
+Each `GPTable` should be associated with a sheet name using a dictionary.

 ```python
 penguins_sheets = {"Penguins": penguins_table}
 ```

-Finally, use `write_workbook()` with the output path, the sheets, and any additional elements to create
+Finally, use `write_workbook()` with the output path, sheets, and any additional elements to create
 and write a formatted Excel workbook.

 ```python